What Businesses Can Do to Prevent Ransomware Attacks and Limit Their ImpactRisk Management

 Here’s a quick overview of some of the first steps your team should take when an intrusion has been identified:

 - Take a System Snapshot: If possible, take a snapshot of your system memory before shutting it down.
 This can help you later in the process of identifying the attack vector and decrypting infected data.

 - System Shutdown: Shut down your system completely in order to limit the damage.

-Once you’ve dealt with the attack, it’s time to start investigating it in order to understand how it occurred.
+Once you’ve responded to the cyber attack, it’s time to start investigating it in order to understand how it occurred and recover.
 This will help your entire organization to update your plans and protocols and take steps towards ensuring that the same type of ransomware attack will not compromise your systems in the future.

 Protecting Your Business with Cyber Liability Insurance